List of James Bond parodies and spin-offs: The Backyardigans

+The Beverly Hillbillies

+Inspired by the Sean Connery Bond films, Jethro Bodine became a "double naught spy" in the March 1965 episode "Double Naught Jethro" in season three Season 3 of The Beverly Hillbillies.
+Double naught 10 Jethro Bodine would return in the October 1965 episode "The Private Eye".

 BoJack Horseman

 In "Later", a 2014 season 1 episode of BoJack Horseman, after publication of his ghost-written memoir, BoJack Horseman (voiced by Will Arnett) is offered a role as the villain of a Bond film titled 007 Goldhoof.
 BoJack's agent Princess Carolyn (Amy Sedaris) informs BoJack of the offer, which he declines.

+DuckTales

+In the 1987 episode of DuckTales entitled Double-O-Duck, Launchpad McQuack ineptly poses as a gadget laden spy who confronts Dr Nogood.
+This episode would serve as one of the inspirations for the animated series Darkwing Duck.